alexalemi/plaque/DEVLOG.md

 something, not sure the right format there, and not sure if we can return proper python objects or maybe pickle serializations of them, but that seems a bit dangerous.

+Added support for top level f, b, u and r strings.
+F strings are like code cells but look like markdown, but otherwise satisfy the depedency tracking.

+Tried to update tests to add these cases.

+Fixed the `render` and `watch` commands to be able to take a directory.

 ## 2025-07-15